-Arkansas, known for it abundant park and wilderness areas, along with terrain encompassing mountains, rivers and hot springs has a number of native bird species.
+Arkansas, known for its abundant park and wilderness areas, along with terrain encompassing mountains, rivers, and hot springs has a number of native bird species.
 There are more than 421 different species of birds found at different times of the year in Arkansas.

 States such as Texas, Oklahoma, Missouri, Tennessee, Mississippi, and Louisiana also border Arkansas and as such, have a number of birds in common.

 Birds in Arkansas range from more frequently seen birds such as the Northern Cardinal to less seen birds such as the Ash-throated Flycatcher.
 The state bird of Arkansas is the Northern mockingbird which was declared the state bird in 1929.
 The Northern mockingbird is seen in Arkansas throughout all the seasons.
 Due to the Northern mockingbirds’ vocal artistry, it is said to be popular among farmers in the state.

 EDITOR’S NOTE: Bird watcher, are you looking to attract birds to your backyard?
 Check out this article on how to easily attract birds: HOW TO EASILY ATTRACT BIRDS TO YOUR FEEDER

 colorful BIRDS OF ARKANSAS

 Below is a list of birds of Arkansas that you can find in your backyard and beyond.
 The birds have pictures as well as bird identifier information.
 Whether you are looking for brown birds or more colorful birds, you are sure to find them in the list below.